-If candidates fail to secure the prescribed marks in these papers, the UPSC would not reveal their score in the other papers.
+If candidates fail to secure the prescribed marks in these papers, then UPSC would not reveal their score in the other papers.
 The IAS marks card would only reveal the marks obtained in the language papers.
-This would indeed be tragic as candidates would lose not only an attempt, but also the opportunity to learn where they stand in terms of the other subjects.
+This would indeed be tragic as candidates would lose not only an attempt but also the opportunity to learn where they stand in terms of the other subjects.
 And, all this only because two relatively easy papers were overlooked.
 Avoid this scenario.
 Give the language papers the respect they deserve and work at least to qualify.

 About the UPSC compulsory language papers